zchsh/paper-mini-gen/NOTES.md

   - 2025-05-24 at 16:57 - have swapped in the new tracing flow, still lots of cleanup work to do.
 For example, need to clean up now-unused files... and might be a nice time to move files that are being used into the new directory structure.
   - 2025-05-24 at 18:36 - continue to clean up `flatten-path-data-strings.js`, specifically working on `polygonsFromFlattenedPaths`

+- [ ] Clean up `arrange-for-union.js`
+  - First define what you want the function signature to be... return `polygons` probably?

+- [ ] Clean up `apply-layout`
+  - Return value should be SVG string maybe?
+Haven't thought about it much.

 - [ ] Think through new tool layout and workflow
   - Maybe worth doing in Figma?
 Sketching on paper, as always, probably a nice place to start

+- [ ] Clean up `imagetracejs-remixes`
+  - I'm not concerned about this for now, cause it's working fine for my purposes... if I had to worry about abstracting all the cases in which it'd probably break, that'd be another story, but for now I think I can just not care.

 ### Later